ssmi8/Avengers-Match-Game/README.md

 <img src="assets/ux-files/amiresponsive.png" width="auto" height="auto">

-This project is a Marvel Avengers themed memory match game which incorporates themes from the Avengers End Game, but uses original comic pictures.
+This project is a Marvel Avengers themed memory match game which incorporates themes from the Avengers End Game film, but uses original comic pictures.
+The reasons behind these choices were to create a fun and intersting game, whilst introducing users to comic themes.
 The game was constructed with the intention of being a brain training tool to primarily strengthen memory.
 To differentiate from other memory match games an Avengers theme was incorporated to improve the users overall experience.

 ## UX
 By visiting this site, as a user I would like: